VenoMave: Targeted Poisoning Against Speech Recognition: Evaluation

-To evaluate the human perception of our poison samples, we have conducted a user study.
-More specifically, to assess the quality of the poison samples, we asked participants to transcribe utterances of the poisoned data.
-For the study, we randomly selected 20 poison samples from 12 attack examples that were successful, both when the \psycho{} hiding was disabled and for \(\hearingOffset=30\)\,dB, which resulted in a pool of 480 poison samples.
-We use \(\poisonbudget=0.005\) as our poison budget for these attacks.
-In addition, we asked each user to transcribe a few clean samples such that we can verify if the user has provided trustworthy assessments.
+For the study, we randomly selected 20 poison samples from 12 successful attack examples, both when the \psycho{} hiding was disabled and for \(\hearingOffset\!=\!30\)\,dB, which resulted in a pool of 480 poison samples.
+For verification, participants also transcribed five hidden clean samples.

-We asked 23 English speaking persons to transcribe a random subset of the utterances.
-The participants were not informed if a sample has been modified or if it represent a clean sample.
+We asked 23 English speakers to transcribe a random subset of utterances.
+The participants were not informed if a sample has been modified or if it represents a clean sample.
 On average, each user transcribed 40 poison samples.
-After the study, we de-briefed each participant.

 For each attack example, we report the ratio of the poison samples that are transcribed into their original label.

-When the \psycho{} hiding is disabled, across the 12 successful attacks, 87.08\,\% of the poison samples were transcribed into their original labels.
-On the other hand, for \(\hearingOffset=30\)\,dB, 85.00\,\% of the poison samples were transcribed into their original labels.
-These results show that despite the fact that enforcing hearing thresholds of \(\hearingOffset=30\)\,dB might improve the SNRseg values of the poisoned frames (from 2.17 to 4.25, see Table~\ref{table:exp:hearingOffsets}), it does not help in transcribing the samples.
+When the \psycho{} hiding is disabled, 87.1\,\% of the poison samples were transcribed into their original labels.
+On the other hand, for \(\hearingOffset\!=\!30\)\,dB, 85.0\,\% of the poison samples were transcribed into their original labels.
+These results show that even though enforcing hearing thresholds of \(\hearingOffset=30\)\,dB improves the SNRseg values of the poisoned frames (from 2.17 to 4.25, see Table~\ref{table:exp:hearingOffsets}), the performance of the transcription test is not improved.

-The human study results also indicate that the poisoned data generated by \sys{} contain samples that can not necessarily be considered as clean-label samples.
-We believe poisoning attacks need to do a similar assessment before claiming to be ``clean-label.''
-Unfortunately, such a study is missing in the evaluation of all clean-label poisoning attacks in the image domain.
-In fact, as acknowledged by a recent benchmark~\cite{schwarzschildjust}, these attacks, which claim to generate ``clean-label,'' poisoned data often produce easily visible image artifacts and distortions.
+The results of this feasibility study also indicate that the poisoned data generated by \sys{} contain samples that can be considered as clean-label samples.
+Such a study has often been missing in prior works, and as noted by Schwarzschild et al.~\cite{schwarzschild2021just}, most current attacks in the visual domain produce easily visible artifacts and distortions.